DorD-hyunjin/DorD-hyunjin/README.md

 <br/>

-#### I am Hyunjin😊 and dreaming of being a 🧚‍back server developer🧚‍💗
+#### I am Hyunjin😊 and dreaming of being 🧚‍ a back server developer 🧚‍💗
 #### I'm currently learning 🐍python and 🧐algorithms !
 #### And i want to learn collaboration such as fork and branch through github🌱
 #### Let's all be great developers 💪